 Work placement, internships or practicums

 There are no specific work-integrated learning components to this unit.
 However, many research projects will incorporate opportunities to assist with industry activities, which may also be necessary to the research project.
 Students must not complete extra activities in industry settings related to their projects unless they are enrolled in one of the four units from the Health Sciences Honours course.
-This can be done generally in December the year before the full Honours year.
+This can be done generally a couple of months ahead of the enrolling semester.